yireo/yireo-slides/slides/mucnl/intro1.md

 If you find yourself in a situation where you are not contributing or learning, move somewhere where you can.

 ---
+{state: main middle}
 # The shirt:
 ## I have spoken

 ---
-# Extreme conferencing
+# Extreme unconferencing
-- The venue helps
+~ The venue helps
-- Chaos agents help too
+~ Chaos agents help too
-- The team helps
+~ The team helps
-- You can help too
+~ You can help too

 ---
 # Program